Water Saver Technologies is an Eco-Friendly Company Water Saving Products and Green Building Products A Gray Water System for Recycling Sink Water

 9. When do I need to add new disinfectant tablets?

-A. The tablet dispenser holds three disinfectant tablets that should last twelve months.
+A. The tablet dispenser holds three disinfectant tablets that, under normal activities, should last twelve months.
 The system should receive annual maintenance which includes replacement of disinfectant tablets and filter cleaning.

-10. What amount of fresh water and savings can I expect by using the AQUS® system?
+10. What amount of fresh water and waste water savings can I expect by using the AQUS® system?

 A. The average two person bathroom uses 9-12 gallons of fresh water per day for normal lavatory sink activities (ex. tooth brushing, shaving, makeup application and removal, medicine, etc.).
-Savings can be calculated by combing the rates charged on your water bill for fresh and wastewater times your estimated gallons of usage.
+Economic savings can be calculated by combining the rates charged on your water bill for fresh and wastewater times your estimated gallons of usage.

 11. How often do I need to clean the filter screen in the reservoir tank?

-A. The reservoir tank screen should be checked at the time of annual maintenance and should be rinsed or replaced, as needed.
+A. The reservoir tank screen should be checked at the time of annual maintenance and should be rinsed and reinserted.

 12. Will long hair jam the pump in the reservoir tank?